tisnik/slides/docs/BDD.md

   Scenario: Check the function count_words()
     Given a sample text
        """
-       Some sentence..
+       Some sentence.
        """
     When I count all words in text
-    Then I should get 3 as a result
+    Then I should get 2 as a result
 ```

 ---